-Some of you might have encountered such an embarrassing situation: when you connect your iPhone or iPad with the computer, you can see the attached device appearing in This PC or file explorer.
-After clicking on it, it usually takes you to Internal Storage > DCIM folder.
-But then you may surprisingly find it says "this folder is empty".
+Some of you might have encountered such an embarrassing situation: when you connect your iPhone or iPad to the computer and want to transfer photos from your device to PC, instead of finding the image files you expect to see, you click Internal Storage > DCIM folder, and then surprisingly find it says, "this folder is empty".

+The most possible cause of this problem is that your computer is not trusted by the iPhone or iPad.
 Due to security consideration, when you plug the iPhone or iPad to the PC for the first time, you need to allow a Trust This Computer request.
 Only in this way, can the trusted PC get access to the iPhone's or iPad's internal storage and show up the device's photos and videos.
-If your iPhone is unlocked, you may see this folder is empty when clicking on the DCIM folder.

 Step 1 Connect your iPhone or iPad to the PC by using a workable USB cable.

 Step 2 Unlock the device.
 Enter the passcode if it is needed.